Games List - Alpha Order

 There are three short games nested in the full game, with separate role sheets and Instructor's Manuals for each: 1979-1984, 1984 only, or 1987 only.

+Confirmed instructors who are not yet members can access basic instructor materials.
 Reacting Consortium members can access all downloadable materials (including expanded and updated materials) below.
-You will be asked to sign in before downloading.
-Basic game materials (Gamebook, Role Sheets, Instructor's Manual, and other materials) are available to any instructor through the publisher.
+You will be asked to sign in before downloading any materials.

 Students need a Gamebook, which includes directions, resources, and historical content.
 The Environmental Science and International Politics Gamebook is published by Reacting Consortium Press.

 Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives.

 Download the Role Sheets and Handouts for Acid Rain

 Download the Role Sheets and Handouts for European Response to NOx

 .zip file of .pdf, .doc, .docx, .pptx, and .xlsx files.